Branching Brownian motion in an expanding ball and application to the mild obstacle problem: Introduction

-The second part of the current work is about a BBM among mild obstacles in $\mathbb{R}^d$.
 The study of branching diffusions among random obstacles in $\mathbb{R}^d$ goes back to Engl\"ander \cite{E2000}, who studied a BBM among \emph{hard} Poissonian obstacles in the case of a uniform field, and obtained the asymptotic probability of survival for the system as $t\rightarrow\infty$ in $d\geq 2$.
 In the hard obstacle model, the process is killed instantly when a particle hits the traps.
-In search for an extension to $d=1$, Engl\"ander and den Hollander \cite{EH2003} then studied the more interesting case where the trap intensity was radially decaying in a particular way in $d\geq 2$, and yielding uniform intensity in $d=1$, so as to give rise to a phase transition in the survival probability and the optimal survival strategy of the system.
+Engl\"ander and den Hollander \cite{EH2003} then studied the more interesting case where the trap intensity was radially decaying as

+where $\text{d}\nu/\text{d}x$ denotes the density of the mean measure of the PPP with respect to the Lebesgue measure.
+It is shown in \cite{EH2003} that the decay rate in \eqref{radialdecay} is interesting, because it gives rise to a phase transition at a critical intensity $\ell=\ell_{cr}>0$, at which the behavior of the system changes in terms of the optimal survival strategy.
+In contrast, if the decay order is larger (or smaller), there will be no such phase transition and the optimal survival strategy will simply be as in the case of the decay in \eqref{radialdecay} and $\ell>\ell_{cr}$ (or $\ell<\ell_{cr}$).
 In both \cite{E2000} and \cite{EH2003}, the branching rule was taken as strictly dyadic, and the main result was the exponential asymptotic decay rate of the annealed survival probability as $t\rightarrow\infty$; in addition, in \cite{EH2003}, several optimal survival strategies were proved.
 For a BBM with a generic branching law, denote by $p_0$ the probability that a particle gives no offspring at the end of its lifetime.
 In \cite{O2016}, the work in \cite{E2000} was extended to a BBM with a generic branching law, including the case where $p_0>0$.
 Likewise in \cite{OCE2017}, the work in \cite{EH2003} on the radially decaying trap field was extended to a BBM with a generic branching law, with the possibility of $p_0>0$.
 Recently in \cite{OE2019}, conditioning the BBM on the event of survival from hard Poissonian obstacles, \"Oz and Engl\"ander proved several optimal survival strategies in the annealed environment, with particular emphasis on the population size.